-The Miami-Dade WASD's Water Supply Facilities Work Plan dated October 2020 describes the water supply facilities that are planned to meet future water demands through 2030.
+The Draft Miami Dade Water and Sewer Department 10-Year Water Supply Facilities Work Plan October 2020 describes the water supply facilities that are planned to meet future water demands through 2030.
 The County's current forecast of finished water demand is significantly lower than was anticipated when its 20-year water use permit (WUP) application was submitted to the SFWMD in 2007.
 The decrease in water demand is due to factors internal and external to WASD that significantly reduced Miami-Dade County's per capita water consumption and overall drinking water production over the past 10 years.
 As such, the development of reclaimed water to address alternative water supply is no longer required or needed.
 The reduced water demand forecast can primarily be attributed to the following factors.